p4ali/Notes/coursera/scala_class.md

 ```

 ## Polymorphism
+* subtyping: instances of a subclass can be passed to a base class
+* generics: instance of a function or class are created by type parameterization

 val is only evaluated at construct time. def evaluated each time is called.
 ```scala
 // Generalize parameter definition using a Type parameter